Updated January 2014

 (UPPS No. 04.01.07).

-The Alkek Library Ask a Librarian Live service records all reference transactions, including the chat
+The Alkek Library Ask a Librarian service records all reference transactions, including the chat

 conversation and the URLs for all the web sites visited.
 At the end of the session, you have the option to

-have the transcript emailed to you and a copy will be stored in our database.
+have the transcript emailed to you and a copy will be stored in our database for a period of one year.
 Transcripts maintained by

-the library will be used for assessment and evaluation purposes.
+the library will be used for assessment and training purposes only.

 We will not disclose any personal data we collect from you to any other party in a manner that would